Shree Shiv Chhatrapati Sports Complex: Tennis Court

-The Tennis courts feature one central court and four competition courts, with six warm-up courts.
+The tennis courts feature one central court and four competition courts, with six warm-up courts.
 Centre court has a seating capacity of 4200.
-The stadium hosts the only South Asian ATP 250 series championship named Tata Open Maharashtra every year.
+The stadium hosted the only South Asian ATP 250 series championship named Tata Open Maharashtra annually until 2023.

 Weightlifting Hall

-This hall has a capacity of 3000.
+This hall has a capacity of 3,000.
 It has hosted the 2009 commonwealth bench press championships.
 The most famous athlete to compete was Britain's strongest man Paddy the Pac man Jumelle.
 The hall is air conditioned and has one competition podium and 10 warm-up platforms.
 Seating and lounges are provided for VIPs.
 There is also a changing room for competitors.

 Wrestling Hall

-The Wrestling Hall, which is used by Kabaddi club Puneri Paltan, has four rings, and six warm-up rings with a seating capacity of 4,400 people.
+The Shree Shiv Chhatrapati Sports Complex Wrestling Hall, which is used by Kabaddi club Puneri Paltan, has four rings, and six warm-up rings with a seating capacity of 4,400 people.
 This has seating and lounges for VIPs.
 This also has changing room for players.
 This is an air conditioned hall.